List of BanG Dream! characters: Afterglow

-A band of childhood friends led by Himari Uehara, Afterglow was formed after Ran Mitake was placed in a different class from the others in middle school.
+Afterglow is a hard rock band that is led by Himari Uehara and was formed after Ran Mitake was placed in a different class from the others in middle school.
 The five live by the creed of maintaining their friendship; in accordance with keeping their status quo, they have a "rough-around-the-edges" aesthetic and their music centers on their camaraderie.
 The name comes from the English term for the effect on the sky following a sunset, stemming from the friends regularly watching the sunset together.

 In the anime's second season, Afterglow participates in a shopping district festival with Poppin'Party, followed by the latter's self-sponsored live.
 The band skips the Girls Band Challenge in the third season due to scheduling conflicts.
 Afterglow has three band stories in Girls Band Party!: "Afterglow, The Same As Always" focuses on Ran's relationship with her father and his disapproval of the band; "Tied to the Skies" revolve around her growth and her bandmates' fears that they are being left behind; and "One of Us" follows the band entering the Melodic Rain music event.